There is nothing silly about teaching your dog tricks. The more tricks a dog knows, the more stimulated his mind, and the more fun in life.

 Change up a command

-If your dog already knows how to heel on your left, teach him to heel on your right or walk right behind you.
+If your dog knows heel, teach him to heel on your right or walk behind you.
+Remember to use a new command word for heeling on the ‘wrong’ side!
 These may be useful in crowds, narrow corridors, etc., and heeling on the right is also needed in Agility.
-Remember to use a new command for heeling on the ‘wrong’ side!

 Put a word to an action.